Who’s ready for Sunday’s Philadelphia Eagles home opener against the Los Angeles Rams?

 5. Can’t check out the new Fox Bet digs

-The exclusive studio content will be shown across multiple platforms, all of which presented by Fox Bet.
+The exclusive studio content will be shown across multiple platforms, all of which will be presented by Fox Bet.

 And none of that can be experienced this year.